 Information technology has enabled the parent-teacher partnership and personalized education to flourish from a distance.
 With LUOA, parents can choose a personalized curriculum that is best fitted to their student’s learning style and the family’s economic and technical capability.

-• Initial Assessment — Decisions regarding placement are based on placement tests and the judgment of experienced educators.
+• Initial Assessment — Course planning is based on an entrance assesment exam and the judgment of experienced educators.
 This ensures that students are matched with a program appropriate for their skill level.
 Once this baseline skill level has been established, each student’s academic progress is monitored based on the individualized instruction concept.

 • Personalized Education Plan — Using the skill-level assessments, prior grades and school transcripts, academic advisors develop an individualized educational plan for the student.
 The parent agrees to the educational plan; then, the instructional materials needed by the student are forwarded to the parent.

 • Provided Course Materials and Resources — Once the parent agrees to the educational plan, instructional materials needed by the student are forwarded to the parent.
 LUOA provides technical, administrative and academic assistance, evaluates student status and progress and also grades, reviews and records the student’s work.